Ras Draws Upon The Concept Of Entrainment To Facilitate Gait.

 The RAS, Entrainment, and Gait: A Synergistic Relationship

 The RAS's influence on gait and the effect of entrainment are intricately linked.
-The RAS, through the RST, prepares the spinal locomotor circuits for rhythmic activity.
+So the RAS, through the RST, prepares the spinal locomotor circuits for rhythmic activity.
 External rhythmic cues, used in entrainment, further modulate this activity, essentially "fine-tuning" the spinal circuits to match the external rhythm.
 This synchronized activity improves the efficiency and coordination of gait.

 Imagine a scenario where an individual with Parkinson's disease exhibits a shuffling gait with reduced stride length and impaired rhythm.
+Entrainment therapy, using auditory cues like rhythmic music, can provide the necessary external rhythmic input to entrain the locomotor circuits.
 The RAS might be less effective in preparing the spinal cord for rhythmic locomotor activity.
-Entrainment therapy, using auditory cues like rhythmic music, can provide the necessary external rhythmic input to entrain the locomotor circuits.
 This external rhythm helps "override" the impaired internal timing mechanism, leading to improved gait characteristics.

 Mechanisms Underlying Entrainment-Induced Gait Improvement